 Bishop Desmond Tutu once said: “Do your little bit of good where you are; it's those little bits of good put together that overwhelm the world.”
 This project will strengthen the ministry of a key global partner by helping them to complete a building where their staff and ministry leaders are working and training other leaders.
 Several CCAP congregations are also contributing to the well-being of communities by educating poor children in their community schools.

-The Outreach Foundation is seeking gifts totaling $20,000 for completion and furniture for the building and building classrooms for community schools.
+The Outreach Foundation is seeking gifts totaling $20,000 for completion of and furniture for the office building and classrooms for community schools.